 Join our community football club to learn from top-quality coaches and become an outstanding individual and leader, on and off the football field.
-You can also volunteer to help organise game days or coach the club, or register your school for the female football Skill Acquisition Program (SAP).
+You can also coach or manage a team, volunteer to help organise match days or register your school in either our five or 10 week football Skill Acquisition Program (SAP).

 Our strategic approach to long-term club success is founded on eight fundamental areas.
 It begins with our physical and human infrastructures: training facilities and effective governance.
 This is complemented by the support services we offer players, and a self-sufficient financial model overseen by the University.

 ACU aims to be a leader in the world of women’s football.
 Our focus is to produce players of the highest quality, so the program is driven by top-quality coaches.
 It is our long-term goal to produce outstanding individuals and leaders, on and off the football field.
 The club’s mission is aligned with ACU’s mission: “Within the Catholic intellectual tradition and acting in truth and love, ACU is committed to the pursuit of knowledge, the dignity of the human person, and the common good.
 In this mission, we engage the Catholic intellectual tradition to bring a distinct perspective to higher education.”

 There are number of ways to join our club and be part of football’s forward momentum.
 These include: